Skip to content

 Managing namespaces requires specific roles when RBAC is enabled: creating requires Architect or DataEngineer, deleting requires Architect, and viewing requires Analyst, Architect, or DataEngineer.
 See OIDC and RBAC Setup for details.

 For use-cases built around multiple, smaller graphs, Quine Enterprise has native namespacing support.
+Each namespace is called a graph and is identified by name in the URL path (e.g., /api/v2/graph/{graphName}/ingests).
 Compared with running multiple smaller standalone instances of streaming graph, namespaces offer a few advantages.
-System-level overhead and compilation caches are shared across all namespaces, reducing the overall resource footprint.
-Namespaces also provide a natural way to sandbox different use-cases, or to enable multi-tenancy.
-The backpressuring system can account for all namespaces, ensuring that one noisy neighbor doesn't render the system inaccessible to other tenants.
-Additionally, namespaced graphs run within the same JVM and with the same persistor, yielding a reduced burden for deployment.
+System-level overhead and compilation caches are shared across all graphs, reducing the overall resource footprint.
+Graphs also provide a natural way to sandbox different use-cases, or to enable multi-tenancy.
+The backpressuring system can account for all graphs, ensuring that one noisy neighbor doesn't render the system inaccessible to other tenants.
+Additionally, graphs run within the same JVM and with the same persistor, yielding a reduced burden for deployment.

-Namespaces also affect metric names.
-In Quine Enterprise, namespace-scoped metrics are prefixed with the namespace name (e.g., default.node.property-counts).
-This differs from Quine, where namespace prefixes are omitted.
-If you are migrating from Quine and have existing monitoring dashboards, see the metrics migration guide for details on updating your queries.
+Graphs also affect metric names.
+In Quine Enterprise, graph-scoped metrics are prefixed with the graph name (e.g., quine.node.property-counts).
+Previous versions of Quine omitted this prefix.
+If you are migrating from an earlier version and have existing monitoring dashboards, see the metrics migration guide for details on updating your queries.